Analysis: U.S. companies spend billions on stay-at-home tech, boding ill for office properties

 While leasing activity has rebounded since the lows of the pandemic, rental prices are weak and vacancy rates remain high, weighing on the value of office buildings and stymying deal activity.

-Total sales of office properties in Manhattan, for example, slid by more than half to $5.4 billion last year and were just $41.9 million in the first quarter of 2021, according to Cushman & Wakefield Plc (CWK.N).
+Total sales of office properties in Manhattan, for example, slid by more than half to $5.4 billion last year and were just $41.9 million in the first quarter of 2021, according to Cushman & Wakefield Plc.

 The work-from-home trend will weaken the pricing power landlords have on leases and the returns investors expect from office assets, Malhotra said.
 The bank estimates the changes will reduce the amount of U.S. office space by about 13%.